Chinese Business Language & Culture at Fudan University

 At a glance

 This unique summer program offers students hands-on experience in business and marketing research in Shanghai, China.
 Shanghai is not only one of the world's key financial centers, it is also China’s major urban metropolis, and the hub of China’s business, cultural, educational, and entertainment worlds.
 Fudan University, one of China’s most prestigious institutions of higher learning, has specially designed this six-week program for Binghamton University students.
-The curriculum includes rigorous courses in Advanced Chinese, Business Chinese, and a variety of Topics courses focusing on areas such as Hot Spots in the Chinese Economy, Chinese Business Strategies, and Business Case Studies, all to be taught in Chinese.
-This program is open to both Binghamton students and other SUNY students.
+The curriculum joins participants with local students and is organized to prepare students to understand business in China.
+The course covers topics such as Business Chinese, Hot Spots in the Chinese Economy, Chinese Business Strategies, and Business Case Studies, all to be taught in Chinese.

 Estimate of Costs